solder button

 RECOMMENDATION: Do Not Have a Common Rail or Common Wire Between Booster Districts!

 In traditional layout wiring, modelers frequently had a wire that was common to all blocks.
 If you wired your DC layout this way, you may be tempted to use the same approach in wiring for DCC.
 Do not do this.
 Do not connect any of your booster outputs together.
 This, too, can be a cause of booster fighting in the form of "ground loops."
-Worse, shorts could result if either booster is set to auto reverse.
+Worse, shorts could result if either booster is set to auto reverse and you will start blowing locomotive decoders.

 Most manufacturers tell you not to have a common rail or a common wire between booster districts.
 I'm just mentioning it here to help them drive home the point.